Solvay Brussels School, ICHEC, and UNamur launch Master Class in Sustainable Finance

 The three co-founders of the course are Prof. Sophie Béreau (UNAMUR), Prof. Christel Dumas (ICHEC), and Prof. Marek Hudon (ULB).

-- For more information about the course, visit the dedicated site.
+‣ For more information about the course, visit the dedicated web page.